Connect with us

 7. AUTOROMANTIC

-People who are AUTOROMANTIC experience a romantic attraction towards themselves.
+People who are AUTOROMANTIC experience a romantic attraction toward themselves.
 It can occur in multiple forms as follows:

 -having little or no attraction to others romantically but to yourself.